Opt-in reference

 |---|---|---|---|

-PDF | You want OmniLab to point to a fixed document uploaded with the campaign. | A PDF file selected in Terms and Conditions PDF file. | Updating the legal copy means replacing the file. |
+| You want OmniLab to point to a fixed document uploaded with the Campaign. | A PDF file in Terms and Conditions PDF file. | Updating the legal copy means replacing the file. | |

-External URI | Your organisation already maintains a terms page outside OmniLab. | A valid full URL in Terms and Conditions External URI. | The destination page must stay available and current. |
+| External link | Your organisation already maintains a terms page elsewhere. | A full web address in Terms and Conditions External URI. | The linked page must stay available and up to date. |

 Opt-In Text supports translated content.
-If your campaign runs in more than one language, add the consent statement in every active campaign language instead of leaving only the default language populated.
+If your Campaign runs in more than one language, add the consent statement in every active language instead of filling only the default one.

 Consent records and connected systems